swagata-kundu/assignment1/README.md

     `export NODE_ENV=mongo; npm start;`

 **import script**

-To import the data inside task.csv run the following command
+To import the data inside task_file.csv run the following command

  - `node import.js` this will import in mysql db.
  - `export NODE_ENV=mongo;node import.js;` this will insert data in mongodb collection.
- - No of maximum record can be set by setting env veriable `export MAX_INSERT=100` .
+ - No of maximum record insertion can be set by setting env veriable `export MAX_INSERT=100` .
 Default it is 1000.

 **live demo**

 The application is hosted at [http://saavn.assignment.swagatak.one](http://saavn.assignment.swagatak.one) Api documentaion is available at [saavn.assignment.swagatak.one/api-docs](saavn.assignment.swagatak.one/api-docs)